dmengest/COVIDDataExploration-with-SQL/README.md

 # COVIDDataExploration-with-SQL

-This code demonstrates different data exploration and manipulation techniques using SQL queries for COVID-19 deaths and vaccinations.
+This project demonstrates different data exploration and manipulation techniques using SQL queries for COVID-19 deaths and vaccinations.
 It includes various SQL queries to retrieve and analyze data from two tables: "CovidDeaths" and "CovidVaccination" in the "PortfolioProject" database.

 Here is a summary of the code: